GustavoBLB/Hand-Gesture-Recognition/README.md

 - **Recognize** letters in real time, overlaying the prediction on the video feed.
 - **Desktop UI (Tkinter)** with three actions: **Capture**, **Train**, **Recognize**.

+- **Fallback behavior**:
+  - If no `database.csv` is found, training automatically uses the `examples/sample_database.csv`.
+  - If no `model.pkl` is found, recognition prompts the user to train a model first.

 ---

 ## 🎬 Demo